 Run Lifecycle

 A run is one recording session. stax-server tracks every run it has hosted and enforces one simple rule.
-This page covers that rule and the four commands that observe and control runs.
+This page covers that rule and the commands that observe, select, save, and control runs.

 One active run at a time